 - Choose your subgroup type and click Next.

 Set your group privacy to one of three levels:

 - Public: Anyone can find and follow the group.
 You must be invited to become a member.

 - Secret: New members must be invited.
-Nobody outside this subgroup can see it (including other Admins/Moderators of the parent group)
+Nobody outside this subgroup can see it (including other Admins/Moderators of the parent church group).

-- Group URL: your subgroups direct link on Faithlife.com (a default URL is provided, though you can change it).
+- Group URL: your subgroup’s direct link on Faithlife.com (a default URL is provided, though you can change it).

 - Tagline: a short description of the group that will appear under the group’s name on the group homepage.

 - Nickname: a shortened name or abbreviation for the group.